ironhack-rmt-materials/wd-lesson-guide-and-resources/misc/standup meeting - questions.md

 - If you could switch lives with anyone for a day, who would it be?
 - Which cartoon character do you wish was real?
 - When you die, what do you want to be remembered for?
-- What’s the hardest part about working virtually for you?
+- What's the hardest part about working virtually for you?
 The easiest?
 - If you were famous, what would you be famous for?
 - If you had to delete all but 3 apps from your smartphone, which ones would you keep?